JeffyCN/meta-rockchip/README.md

 $ bitbake core-image-minimal
 ```

-At the end of a successful build, you should have an .wic image in /path/to/yocto/build/tmp/deploy/\<MACHINE\>/, also with an rockchip firmware image: update.img.
+At the end of a successful build, you should have an .wic image in `/path/to/yocto/build/tmp/deploy/images/<MACHINE>/`, also with an rockchip firmware image: `update.img`.

 ### III.
 Booting your Device